microsoft/tilecode/board.md

 # From Board Games to TileCode Games

 Board games like checkers (also known as draughts) have been played for thousands of years of human history.
-Checkers and chess are both played on a **board** with 64 **squares** arranged in an 8x8 two-dimensional **grid**, as shown below:
+Checkers and chess are both played on a **board** with 64 **squares** arranged in an 8x8 two-dimensional **grid**.
+The squares are alternating colored in each row and column, created a checkered pattern:

 ![eight by eight board](pics/board8by8.png)

-The squares are alternating colored in each row and column, created a checkered pattern.

 Game **pieces** are placed in their initial **positions** on the squares of the board and game play begins, such as in chess:

 ![initial board](pics/initialBoard.png)